 Because undergraduate life is based in University residences, Stanford requires new and first-year transfer students to live on campus where they can more easily meet new friends and participate in residential community activities.

-Students who require special housing accommodations must submit paperwork to the Office of Accessible Education (OAE) by the Approaching Stanford application deadline.
+Students who require special housing accommodations due to documented medical issues must submit paperwork to the Office of Accessible Education (OAE) by the Approaching Stanford application deadline.

 Non-traditional freshmen who need to be located in Graduate Housing (students 25 or over, students requiring couples housing, or students with children) need to apply for housing by turning in a paper application to the Housing Assignments office in addition to filling out the Approaching Stanford forms.
-Please note that the deadline to turn in a Graduate housing application is earlier than the Approaching Stanford deadline.
-See the calendar for specific deadlines.
+Please note that the deadline to turn in a Graduate housing application is in early July.
 Non-traditional freshmen will be provided an affiliation with a freshman house.